openhive-network/devportal/_services/jussi.md

 Adding a `retries` element defines the number of retry attempts, where `0` (or absent) means no retry.
 The maximum number of retries is `3`.

-Note that retrying broadcast methods is not recommended, which is why the example explicitly sets `steemd.network_broadcast_api` to `0`.
+Note that retrying broadcast methods is not recommended, which is why the example explicitly sets `hived.network_broadcast_api` to `0`.

 #### json-rpc batch<a style="float: right" href="#sections"><i class="fas fa-chevron-up fa-sm" /></a>